 To reach Praia dos Mosteiros from the central city of Ponta Delgada, you need to take the EN1-1A road westward.
 Continue on the same main road along the coast until you find the indication towards Mosteiros on your left to a road going down by the ocean.
 Once in the centre of the town, follow the indications towards the beach.
 You will find free parking right next to the beach.

-Mosteiros is approximately 28 kilometres from Ponta Delgada, a 45-minute drive by car.
+Mosteiros is approximately 28 kilometres from Ponta Delgada, a 45-minute drive.
 It’s an easy drive, but with plenty of twists and turns.
-The easiest way to visit Mosteiros is by renting a car, but you can also go by taxi or by bus.
+The easiest way to visit Mosteiros is to rent a car, but you can also take a taxi or a bus.
 However, note that public transportation is not very regular, and you will have to wait some time before the next bus.

 What to Bring

-For Mosteiros beach, depending on the sea conditions, you should bring your swimming suit, a towel, sunscreen, flip-flops, sunglasses, a hat, some water, and snacks.
+For Mosteiros beach, depending on the sea conditions, you should bring your swimsuit, a towel, sunscreen, flip-flops, sunglasses, a hat, some water, and snacks.
 For the adventurous ones, bring your mask and snorkel to see the marine life.
 If the weather isn’t ideal, don’t forget your rain jacket.

 From November to June?
-You may also want to bring a wetsuit to stay warm in the ocean, as the sea temperatures are slightly cooler (although locals swim all year round).
+You may also want to bring a wetsuit to stay warm in the ocean, as the sea temperature is slightly cooler (though locals swim year-round).
 Last but not least, if you’re not accustomed to black sand beaches, consider packing water shoes for extra comfort, as the dark sand can get very hot, especially when the sun is out.
 You might also step on some rocks.

 Where to Eat